rntmc/My_TMS/newNote.md

 - [] RegisterScreen.jsx: Only admins must be able to add users/carriers
 - [] fix the middlewares to ensure the accesses are assigned correctly! (if include admin in )
 - [] Only Carrier and Admin should be able to change orders/load status
-- [] implement logs in orders, loads and databases
+- [X] implement logs in orders, loads.
 - [] Correct the issue with logout.
 Next day, I remained logged in but Im unable to createOrders.

 - [] User Database: active or inactive.